Astrolabe Glacier

 Astrolabe Glacier is a glacier 10 km wide and 10 nmi long, flowing north-northeast from the continental ice and terminating at the coast in a prominent tongue at the east side of Géologie Archipelago.

 History

 It was first sighted in 1840 by the French expedition under Captain Jules Dumont d'Urville, although no glaciers were noted on d'Urville's chart of this coast but a formidable icy dike with perpendicular flanks of 37.7 m high according to the joined plate, corresponding to the glacier tongue.
 The glacier was photographed from the air by U.S. Navy Operation Highjump in January 1947.
 It was charted by the French Antarctic Expedition, 1949–51, and named after d'Urville's flagship, the Astrolabe.

-Glacier Tounge
+Glacier Tongue

 The Astrolabe Glacier Tongue is a prominent glacier tongue about 3 nmi wide and 4 nmi long, extending northeast from Astrolabe Glacier.

 Located in the Terre Adélie-George V Land section of East Antarctica, Astrolabe Glacier streams out from the interior of Antarctica to dump ice into the sea.